zalenix/portaldocs/portal-sdk/templates/design-patterns-resource-create.md

 The first tab contains fields required for creating the resource.
 Set default values when possible to eliminate additional time spent on create.

 The `Basics` tab should contain the typical fields for Azure resources
-* Project Details - Groups the `Subscription` and `Resource Group` controls.
-The default text for Project Details is `Select the subscription to manage deployed resources and costs.
+* Project details - Groups the `Subscription` and `Resource Group` controls.
+The default text for Project details is `Select the subscription to manage deployed resources and costs.
 Use resource groups like folders to organize and manage all your resources.`
 * `Name` - the name of the resource
 * `Region` - used to be referred to as Location
 * SKU/Cost/Pricing tier - enable the user to control the cost of the resource